 Variance in Lien Law

-The construction law experts at Cotney Construction Law specialize in the unique lien law requirements of Tennessee.
+The construction law experts at Cotney Construction Law possess expert knowledge in the unique lien law requirements of Tennessee.
 Some of these notable distinctions include:

 - Filing and recording deadlines